We aim to provide an application process which is fair, clear, robust and accessible to children from all schools and backgrounds.

 2. A common reference form requiring, amongst wider contextual information on attitudes and character, detailed commentary on the candidate’s academic performance.
 Although not compulsory, it is hoped that this form will be widely used but feeder schools may use their own reference forms;

 3. An imaginative interview experience (individual to each senior school) which explores the skills, aptitudes and intellectual acuity of the candidates.
-Please note Francis Holland, Regent’s Park, South Hampstead High School and The Godolphin and Latymer School will select for interview from the assessment.
+Please note Francis Holland (Regent’s Park) , Godolphin and Latymer, and South Hampstead High School will select for interview from the assessment.

 School girls laughing School girls in a hall Students lined up School girls discussing Students laughing Girls singing Students walking School girl friends